In this article

 The sectors and seniority levels most affected

-Industries with high employee mobility — technology, professional services, financial services, and early-stage startups — see significantly faster decay than stable sectors like government, healthcare, or established manufacturing.
+Industries with high employee mobility, technology, professional services, financial services, and early-stage startups, see significantly faster decay than stable sectors like government, healthcare, or established manufacturing.
 Tech employees average around 2 years of tenure versus the 4.1-year US average across all sectors.[4]
-A database weighted toward SaaS contacts will therefore decay at roughly twice the rate of one focused on enterprise procurement teams.

 How to audit your own database for decay